nicholasbishop/aws-build/README.md

 project: path of the project to build (default: current directory)

 Options:
-  --container-cmd   container command (default: docker) --rust-version    rust version (default: latest stable) --strip           strip debug symbols
+  --container-cmd   container command: docker (default), sudo-docker, or podman --rust-version    rust version (default: latest stable) --strip           strip debug symbols
   --bin             name of the binary target to build (required if there is